 The application process is pretty quick.
 Once you're approved, you can be assigned tasks or you can check the list online and pick the ones you want.
 The pay ends up being $10-$20 an hour, which is pretty solid to hang around in a movie theater.

-There are other mystery shopping companies that also offer in-theater checks but according to online forums, some don't pay nearly as well as MarketForce.
+Other mystery shopping companies also offer in-theater checks but according to online forums, some don't pay nearly as well as MarketForce.
 For example, GfK Mystery Shopping pays $9 for the first screening and $2.50 for each additional screening, which is a paltry sum compared to MarketForce.
-Another popular company is VeriTES, a PSB Company.

 Watch Videos from Home

-Of the two, I prefer InboxDollars because you get paid a few pennies each time you watch a thirty second preview, commercial, or video.
-Swagbucks pays you with their points but their videos have more variety, though the points per minute rate is lower.
-On Swagbucks you could be watching movie previews or gossip videos from TMZ, it really varies.
+Of the two, I prefer InboxDollars because you get paid a few pennies each time you watch a thirty-second preview, commercial, or video.
+Swagbucks pays you with their points but their videos have more variety, though the points per minute rate are lower.
+On Swagbucks you could be watching movie previews or gossip videos from TMZ, it varies.

 Both have a seemingly near limitless supply of videos and money earning opportunities and both are offering a bonus if you sign up — and you can always sign up for both!

 About the comments on this site:

 These responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.